SDharan93/Gaze-Controlled-Computer/README.md

 ## Deployment

-To run the application, run the following: -- Note we did not add executable yet, need to create
+To run the application, go to ./build/bin directory and run the following:
 ```
-./[executable]
+./gaze_controller
 ```

 ## Built With